 Related Post: Our Favorite Books to Read to Our Kids

-And yet, I’ve found the words just come tumbling out of my mouth: “Seriously?
+And yet, I’ve found myself fighting with my husband about screen time.
+“Seriously?
 You’re letting the kids watch TV right now?”

 Looking back, I feel terribly that I ever guilted him about relaxing for a little bit.
 Especially because he’s also the first to bust out the Lego, build a whole city out of blocks, or set up an obstacle course in the backyard.
 He loves to play with the kids, but sometimes he also loves to curl up and watch a movie with them too.